Home / Embassy / Visa /

 China Visa-free Policy

 For long, China has not been generous in allowing visa-free travel within its territory.
 But the situation is changing.
 The visa-free duration of stay for Singaporeans has been extended from 15 days to 30 days.
-From December 1, 2023 to November 30, 2024, citizens of France, Germany, Italy, the Netherlands, Spain and Malaysia have been allowed to travel to China without a visa for up to 15 days.
-China Ministry of Foreign Affairs announced on March 7, 2024 that citizens of Switzerland, Ireland, Hungary, Austria, Belgium and Luxembourg has been eligible for China visa-free policy from March 14 to November 30, 2024.
+From December 1, 2023 on, citizens of France, Germany, Italy, the Netherlands, Spain and Malaysia have been allowed to travel to China without a visa for up to 15 days.
+China Ministry of Foreign Affairs announced on March 7, 2024 that citizens of Switzerland, Ireland, Hungary, Austria, Belgium and Luxembourg had also been eligible for China visa-free policy since March 14, 2024.
 By now, the allowed nationalities who can travel to China without a visa have been increased to 36.
 Hopefully, we conjecture that the policy will be adopted among more and more foreign citizens.

 Who are eligible for China visa-free policy?